Canoeing at the 2024 Summer Olympics – Qualification

 This article details the qualifying phase for canoeing at the 2024 Summer Olympics.
-Similar to the previous editions, the International Olympic Committee and the International Canoe Federation (ICF) have established a qualification system for both slalom and sprint canoeing.
-The quota places have already been set for each event by ICF in October 2022.
+Similar to the previous editions, the International Olympic Committee and the International Canoe Federation (ICF) had established a qualification system for both slalom and sprint canoeing.
+The quota places had already been set for each event by the ICF in October 2022.

 Qualification summary

 Slalom

 For the slalom events, the men and women will each compete in C-1, K-1, and the inaugural KX-1 (kayak cross).
 Quota places are allocated to NOCs, not to specific canoeists.
 NOCs are limited to one boat for each event.
 These qualification spots will be awarded as follows: